lazappi/oecd-housing/README.md

 The housing and taxation statistics were downloaded from the OECD stats explorer https://stats.oecd.org/>.

-Country code information was download from the Wikipedia ISO Country Codes page https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes
+Country code information was download from the Wikipedia ISO Country Codes page https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes.

+All data from these sources is covered by their respective licences.